klavdiiaN/disco/server/README.md

 # Disco Server

-This project contains the server providing the APIs used by the decentralized and federated learning schemes available in `@epfml/discojs` and `@epfml/discojs-node`.
+This project contains the helper server providing the APIs used by the decentralized and federated learning schemes available in `@epfml/discojs` and `@epfml/discojs-node`.

 ## Example Usage